sofoste93/sofoste93.github.io/README.md

 # sofoste93.github.io
-A simple static website - developed by a developer like you for everyone.
+A simple static website - this is just my GitHub Page📄 😊

  # VISIT